jbcodeforce/ML-studies/docs/coding/langchain.md

 ### Chain

-Chains are runnable, observable and composable.
+Chains are [runnable](#runnable), observable and composable.
+The LangChain framework uses the Runnable class to encapsulate operations that can be run synchronously or asynchronously.

 * [LLMChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.llm.LLMChain.html) class is the basic chain to integrate with any LLM.